seykafu/seykafu.github.io/README.md

 Please check out my [resume](https://drive.google.com/file/d/11OWM3LlUAfQQyrUg7pVngqHJA6Uwm-9e/view)!

+Additionally, you can learn more about my personal life at my [Notion Page!](https://www.notion.so/Seykafu-a8fda5021a274d82af74341b9a4a9f2e)

 # My Work
 ## Product @ Avoy
 I'm currently a product manager at Avoy, a travel-startup building out an ecosystem of applications and products for travellers and businesses around the world to find the best hidden gems and unbeaten destinations based on consumer preferences.